Your spouse or unmarried children under 21 may accompany you while you pursue a program of study, research, or teaching in the United States.

 Upload the following documents to myPassport.

-- Financial documentation (e.g. bank statement, electronic form proof of graduate assistantship, letter from employer or sponsor, etc.)
+- Financial documentation covering the F-1 and all current and requested F-2 dependents (e.g. bank statement, electronic form proof of graduate assistantship, letter from employer or sponsor, etc.)

 - Copy of biographical page of passport